dustinspecker/generator-ng-poly/README.md

 ```

 ### Module
-Generates a new module, view, and controller.
+Generates a new module and create a new route.
 Updates parent module's dependencies.

 **Top Level Example:**
 ```